 The Shoes Complete Portfolio as Part of Warhol’s Larger Body of Work

-During the early 1980s, Warhol was forming bonds with a number of younger artists in the New York art scene including Jean-Michel Basquiat, Julian Schnabel and David Salle.
+During the early 1980s, Andy Warhol formed bonds with a number of younger artists in the New York art scene including Jean-Michel Basquiat, Julian Schnabel and David Salle.
 Warhol saw a re-emergence of critical and financial success during this period of his life.
 It was at this time that he was inspired to create a series which paid homage to his beginnings as a commercial illustrator.
-His initial Shoes complete portfolio includes prints featuring identical images of shoes in black and white, with varying degrees of contrast, while the second series is accented by multi-colors.
+He created his Shoes complete portfolio alongside prints featuring identical images of shoes, but the second series is accented by multi-colors.